asuprem/EdnaML/usage-docs/config-reference/datareaders.md

 2. They build a TorchDataset for this data
 3. They build a generator using TorchDataloader to yield batches

-`EXECUTION.DATAREADERS` is a dictionary.
+`DATAREADERS` is a dictionary.
 It looks like:

 ```